Obi-Wan Kenobi’s “little friend”

 Like many Star Wars fans, when I first saw Episode I – The Phantom Menace, I hated it.
 For all the usual reasons, of course.
 But there was one plot point that bugged the hell out of me, made me feel like the newer films were horribly anachronistic and non-canon with respect to the original trilogy.
 In Episode I, Obi-Wan Kenobi meets up with Artoo Detoo.
 Later, particularly in Episodes II and III, they go into battle together.

 I was appalled.
-“If they have such a long history together,” I asked no one in particular, “why the heck doesn’t Obi-Wan recognize Artoo when he arrives on Tatooine in Episode IV?”
+“If they have such a long history together,” I asked no one in particular, “why the heck doesn’t Obi-Wan recognize Artoo when the droid arrives on Tatooine in Episode IV?”
 (To quote the Car Talk guys, “Bo-o-o-o-gus!”)

 Turns out I was wrong about this.
 The simple answer: he does.